-Detection of RAS mutations is essential for the selection of the best treatment option for mCRC patients.
-These mutations lead to constitutive activation of GTPase KRAS, resulting in permanent activation of downstream signaling of EGFR.
-Recent genomic studies performed through LB in mCRC patients have evidenced the disappearance of RAS mutant clones in plasma[4].
+Detection of RAS mutations is essential for selection of the best treatment option for mCRC patients.
+These mutations lead to constitutive activation of GTPase KRAS, resulting in permanent activation of downstream signalling of EGFR.
+Recent genomic studies performed through LB in mCRC patients have revealed the disappearance of RAS mutant clones in plasma[4].
 The results of these studies provided the first evidence of an unforeseen negative selection of RAS mutations during the clonal evolution of mCRC, even early in mCRC treatment.
-As a proof-of-concept, Gazzaniga et al[13] described the case where a patient initially diagnosed with a primary RAS mutant mCRC switched to wt RAS status in plasma, following failure of 1L therapy; the patient underwent an anti-EGFR 2L treatment, which lead to a sustained clinical improvement.
-Later, the analysis of small series of patients also showed a degree of benefit of anti-EGFR treatment in mCRC patients who were initially RAS-mutated and became RAS wt on LB, after one or more lines of treatment.
+As a proof-of-concept, Gazzaniga et al[13] described the case where a patient initially diagnosed with a primary RAS mutant mCRC switched to wt RAS status in plasma, following failure of 1L therapy; the patient underwent an anti-EGFR 2L treatment, which led to a sustained clinical improvement.
+Later, the analysis of a small series of patients also showed a degree of benefit with anti-EGFR treatment in mCRC patients who were initially RAS-mutated and became RAS wt on LB, after one or more lines of treatment.
 For example, Raimondi et al[14] reported PFS of 12, 10, and 6 mo in three patients treated with 2L anti-EGFR; a patient treated with fourth line anti-EGFR showed a PFS of 4 mo.
 Bouchahda et al[6] reported nine neo-RAS wt patients (out of 16) who underwent treatment with anti-EGFR and CT, after a median of three CT protocols; the patients showed an objective tumour response rate of 50%, including one complete response and four partial responses, and a 1-year survival rate of 60%.

-The proposed mechanism for the variable proportions of mutant and wt RAS clones throughout the clinical course of mCRC involves the existence of molecularly distinct subclones within the tumors.
+The proposed mechanism for the variable proportions of mutant and wt RAS clones throughout the clinical course of mCRC involves the existence of molecularly distinct subclones within the tumours.
 Under the stress applied by both the tumour microenvironment and therapies, these subclones continuously compete for space and resources[15].
 In this scenario, a dynamic evaluation of the clonal evolution in blood may open new opportunities for treatment[4,16].
 In fact, some patients may experience advantages from the use of cetuximab, after disease progression with treatment schemes with the same drug in previous treatment lines, as shown in RAS wt mCRC[17].
 In our case series, we observed a lower incidence of Neo-RAS wt (36.4%) but encouraging results with the combination of anti-EGFR therapy and CT treatment, with a 2L PFS of 14.5 mo in Neo-RAS wt patients after one line of treatment.
-These patients were presented with KRAS mutation and lung and/or liver metastasis at the start of treatment of note, the patient without liver involvement had an adrenal lesion.
-The best outcomes were obtained in left-sided primary tumours; however, this shall be analysed considering that the only right-sided tumour had the LB only after two lines of treatment.
+These patients presented with KRAS mutation and lung and/or liver metastasis at the start of treatment, of note, the patient without liver involvement had an adrenal lesion.
+The best outcomes were obtained in left-sided primary tumours; however, this shall be analyzed considering that the only right-sided tumour had the LB only after two lines of treatment.
 Even though in our series we observed limiting skin and ocular toxicity secondary to anti-EGFR treatment in half of the patients, this strategy appears to be effective and is in line with the results of other reports and with historical PFS values regarding 2L line treatment in mCRC[11].

 CONCLUSION